 We will encourage the parents to contact the classroom teacher as the first line of contact to address any concerns.
-If the concerns cannot be addressed at the classroom level, we encourage the parents to contact the administration.
+If the concerns cannot be addressed level, encourage the parents the classroom we to contact administration.
 The administration will respond within a designated time.
 If the administration is not able to resolve the issue, the parent can contact the Board of Directors.
 The Board may hear any grievances with respect to an employee who has a dispute with the school administration.
 The grievance procedures will be clearly defined in the student and faculty handbooks once approved by the school board.